zincware/MDSuite/README.md

 cd MDSuite
 pip install .
 ```
-Navigate into the created directory and then from there, into the src directory.
-From here, run
+For an overview of the program functionality, run the module directly with `-h` as an input flag.
 ```
-python Main.py -h
+python -m mdsuite -h
 ```
-For an overview of the program functionality.
 ## Data Format
 This post-processing suite will take a LAMMPS file and will determine what properties are available for use in the
 analysis.
 It also supports coordinate unwrapping as well as trivial calculations in order to minimize data requirements.